lammps/lammps/doc/src/Howto_type_labels.rst

 a C-H bond with a type label "[C][H]".

 There are two ways to define label maps.
-One is via the :doc:`labelmap <labelmap>` command, which has an optional *mapID* keyword to allow creation of type labels in either the default map or an additional map with a mapID.
-The other is via the :doc:`read_data
-<read_data>` command.
-A data file can have sections such as Atom Type
-Labels, Bond Type Labels, etc, which associate type labels with numeric types.
-Only the default label map can be defined in this manner.

-If defined, the default label map can be written out to data files by the :doc:`write_data <write_data>` command.
+One is via the :doc:`labelmap <labelmap>` command.
+The other is via the :doc:`read_data <read_data>` command.
+A data file can have sections such as Atom Type Labels, Bond Type Labels, etc, which associate type labels with numeric types.
+The label map can be written out to data files by the :doc:`write_data <write_data>` command.
 This map is also written to and read from restart files, by the :doc:`write_restart
 <write_restart>` and :doc:`read_restart <read_restart>` commands.
-Label maps with mapIDs cannot be written to either data or restart files by these commands.

 ----------